 Other industries which capitalize well on hybrid platforms include retail and logistics (66%), manufacturing (65%), utilities (62%), and finally software and technology (59%).
 Fewer of these industries use private cloud platforms which range in uptake of between 18% and 21%.

 The least popular cloud platforms within these industries are public ones ranging between 9% and 21%.
 In our opinion, these are some of the most interesting facts about computing and cloud infrastructure available out there.

 8. India will spend $4.1 billion on cloud services in 2021.

 Despite India having poor high-speed internet connections, along with a problematic power supply, bandwidth, and fiber connections, development in these areas is expected to improve.

-Cloud services continue to expand in 2020, with revenue expected to reach an impressive $4.1 billion – a significant increase from just $1.8 billion back in 2018.
+Cloud services continued to expand in 2020, when revenue reached an impressive $3.2 billion—a significant increase from just $2.8 billion back in 2019.
 This is just one of the many fun facts about cloud computing we discovered.

 How Much Money is Being Spent on Cloud Computing at the Minute?

-IaaS was the fastest-growing segment, with an estimated revenue of up to $39.5 billion in 2019.
-This represents an increase of 27.6%, up from $31 billion, according to cloud computing statistics 2018.
+IaaS was one of the fastest-growing segments, with an estimated revenue of up to $51.4 billion in 2020.
+In 2021, IaaS is expected to grow by 27% according to cloud computing statistics.

 By 2022, this figure is expected to reach a mind-blowing $216 billion.

-8. Compared to cloud computing statistics 2014, the UK government will spend more than double on the cloud.
+13. Compared to cloud computing statistics in 2014, the UK government started spending more than double on the cloud.